INRIM/runtask/doc/intro.rst

 The tasks controlled by RunTask are thread safe with respect to each other.
 Since, RunTask is instantiated by a main program, the controlled tasks are NOT thread safe with respect to the main program.

+Threads in python can be run only serially, so they do not benefit from multiprocessor architectures.

 Requirements
 ============